How to Automate Droplet Setup with cloud-init

 • A GitHub account to store your new user’s SSH key.

 • To install doctl, DigitalOcean’s official CLI tool.
-You will use doctl to add an SSH key to your account and deploy the Droplets with the cloud-init file.
+This tutorial uses doctl to add an SSH key to your account and deploy the Droplets with the cloud-init file.

 • An API token to authenticate your commands from doctl.